News Explorer

 Open the original source of the selected news article. ↩︎ Enter

-Start slideshow for selected news item.
-Only enabled when the current news items contain images.
+Start slideshow for selected article.
+Only enabled when the current articles contain images.
 S

-Open the original source of the selected news article in the default internet browser. ⌘ Command + B
+Open the original source of the selected news article in the default internet browser.
+B

-Open the original source of the selected news article in the default internet browser behind the News Explorer window. ⇧ Shift + ⌘ Command + B
+Open the original source of the selected news article in the default internet browser behind the News Explorer window. ⌘ Command + B